Understanding Nomophobia: The Modern Crisis of Digital Attachment

 Karen Doll, Author

 Nomophobia is the term used to describe the panic and stress people experience from losing access to their mobile devices.
-While it is not officially a mental health condition, studies have shown that for some people the stress they feel when separated from their phones is very real and quite common.
+While it is not officially recognized in the DSM-5 as a mental health condition, studies have shown that for some people, the stress they feel when separated from their phones is very real and quite common.
 Mental health professionals suggest that this issue is becoming an increasingly common phenomenon in both teens and adults.
-Researchers warn that this phobia is affecting nearly all smartphone users to some extent, with some people exhibiting signs of what may be considered severe nomophobia.
+Researchers warn that this phobia is affecting nearly all smartphone users to some extent, with some people exhibiting signs of what may be considered severe nomophobia (Rodríguez-García et al., 2020).

 Nomophobia